tapirbug/fernspielapparat/doc/phonebook_Spec.md

 We start by creating a directory (a.k.a folder) and giving a descriptive name.
-In it, we create an empty file with a text editor like [Atom](https://atom.io/) and name it `phonebook.yaml`.
+In it, we create an empty file with a text editor like [Atom](https://atom.io/) and name it
+`My Story.phonebook.yaml`.
 Any text editor is fine but office software that typically deals with formatted text will probably put you in a world of pain.
-Be sure to use the exact name `phonebook.yaml` and double-check that the file-ending is `.yaml` and not something like `.yaml.txt`.
+Be sure to use the exact file name suffix `phonebook.yaml` and double-check that the file-ending is `.yaml` and not something like `.yaml.txt`.

 ## States
 The story progresses by transitioning through _states_, each